acuacal/shotgun-nf-portfolio/docs/2_inprogress/STAGE_GATE_PROMPT_DEBUG.md

       into the appropriate sections (🚀 Quick-start, 🔨 Implementation tasks, or create a new 🔧 “Fixes in progress” if they don’t fit).
    5. Overwrite the original `task_list.md` with the updated content.
+   6. Merge fix_plan items into the appropriate sections.
+   7. If documentation needs changes, add a “📚 Docs-fixes” group or place the checklist within “🔨 Implementation tasks”.

 5. **Version-Control**
    Run the helper script to snapshot this debug session: